 After the slave threads are stopped, then we need to execute

 MariaDB [mysql]> SHOW SLAVE STATUS\G *************************** 1. row *************************** Slave_IO_State: NULL Master_Host: 192.168.56.101 Master_User: repl Master_Port: 3306 Connect_Retry: 60 Master_Log_File: mariadb-bin.000001 Read_Master_Log_Pos: 510 Relay_Log_File: mysqld-relay-bin.000002 Relay_Log_Pos: 642 Relay_Master_Log_File: mariadb-bin.000001 Slave_IO_Running: No Slave_SQL_Running: No ...
 Exec_Master_Log_Pos: 510 ...
 1 row in set (0.00 sec)

 Exec_Master_Log_Pos from the output.
 In this case, the values are

 Now, we can use these coordinates along with the

 BINLOG_GTID_POS function on server A, which is server C’s master, to find the GTID position that corresponds to these binary log coordinates.

 SELECT BINLOG_GTID_POS('mariadb-bin.000001', 510); +--------------------------------------------+ | BINLOG_GTID_POS('mariadb-bin.000001', 510) | +--------------------------------------------+ | 1-101-1 | +--------------------------------------------+ 1 row in set (0.00 sec)

 Note that the GTID can be an empty string; for clarity these examples work with non-empty GTID values.
-The result from the function call is the current GTID, which corresponds to the binary file position on the master.
-With this value, we can now modify the slave configuration on servers B and C, executing the following statements on each of them:
+The result from the function call is the GTID position that corresponds to these binary log coordinates on the given server.
+With this value, we can now modify the slave configuration on server C by executing the following statements:

 Check the slave status to see that the change has taken effect: